-7.3 Unpaid parental leave entitlement
+9.3 Unpaid parental leave entitlement

-Eligible employees are entitled to take up to 18 weeks unpaid parental leave and this can start at any point once the child is born or matched / placed for adoption.
+Eligible employees are entitled to take up to 18 weeks unpaid parental leave in total for each child.
+Leave can be taken at any point once the child is born or matched / placed for adoption, up to the child's 18th birthday.
+The limit on how much parental leave each employee can take in a year is 4 weeks per child.